MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-application.md

 - User Notification: Determines how the user sees the application and its notifications.
 Options are:
   - **Show all notifications** (default): the application is listed in the Software Center and all notifications are displayed to the user.
   - **Show only restart notifications**: the application is not listed in the Software Center, but notifications about a required reboot are displayed to the user.

-  - **Hide all notifications**: the application is not listed in the Software Center, and notifications about a required reboot are not displayed to the user.
+  - **Hide all notifications**: the application is not listed in the Software Center, and notifications about a required reboot aren't displayed to the user.

 >[!Note]
 > If you set this property to **Hide all notifications** and the Purpose property is set to **Available**, this property will automatically be reset to **Show only restart notifications** because Configuration Manager disallows that setting.

 - Distribution Point: The name of a distribution point to where the content for this deployment will be distributed.
 The name is typically in a UNC format, such as: “\\\\server1.contoso.com”

 > [!Note]
-> If there are no default distribution point groups associated with the collection, and the content is not already distributed, this property or the **Distribution Point Group** property must have a value or the activity will fail.
+> If there are no default distribution point groups associated with the collection and the content isn't already distributed, this property or the **Distribution Point Group** property must have a value or the activity will fail.

 - Distribution Point Group: The name of a distribution point group to where the content for this deployment will be distributed.

 > [!Warning]
-> If there are no default distribution point groups associated with the collection, and the content is not already distributed, this property or the **Distribution Point** property must have a value or the activity will fail.
+> If there are no default distribution point groups associated with the collection and the content isn't already distributed, this property or the **Distribution Point** property must have a value or the activity will fail.

 ## Deploy application optional properties